mitchster21/SP500_Blog/index.md

 # Data Acquisition: Scraping and Analyzing S&P 500 Stock Performance

-**Question:** How have S&P 500 companies performed over the past year, and which sectors led or lagged performance?
+**Question:** How have S&P 500 companies performed over the past year and can it help us make future investment decisions?

 ## Why this project
-Stock performance is a compact, real-world example that combines web scraping, API usage, cleaning, and exploratory data analysis.
-The S&P 500 provides a consistent universe of firms (≈500 companies), which makes it ideal for teaching reproducible data collection and analysis while producing clear, interpretable visualizations.
+Stock performance is a widely followed metric that reflects both company fundamentals and market sentiment.
+Analyzing recent stock performance can provide insights into sector trends, risk profiles, and potential investment opportunities.
+By focusing on the S&P 500, we can leverage a well-known index that represents a broad cross-section of the U.S. economy.

 ## Data sources and ethics
 I collected a list of S&P 500 constituents from **Wikipedia** (public, table-formatted) and used **Yahoo Finance** (via the `yfinance` Python library) to pull one-year historical price data.
 Both sources are publicly accessible, and I respected scraping etiquette by supplying a descriptive `User-Agent` header and limiting request frequency in my scripts.
 No private API keys were used.
+I also checked the robots.txt files of both sites to ensure compliance with their scraping policies.

 ## What I built
 The final dataset links each S&P 500 ticker to:
-- company name and sector (from Wikipedia)
+- company name and sector
 - 1-year percent price change
-- annualized volatility (std of daily returns, annualized)
+- annualized volatility
 - average annualized return (from daily returns)
 - max drawdown over the year

 Total sample: **~500 companies**, with multiple numeric and categorical variables suitable for EDA and basic ranking analysis.

 ## How others can get started
-1. Use `pandas.read_html()` (with `requests.get()` and a sensible `User-Agent`) to pull the Wikipedia table of S&P 500 companies.
+1. Use `pandas.read_html()` (with `requests.get()` and a `User-Agent`) to pull the Wikipedia table of S&P 500 companies.
 2. Convert tickers that use dots (e.g., `BRK.B`) to Yahoo’s format (`BRK-B`).
 3. Use `yfinance.download()` to pull 1-year daily data for all tickers.
 4. Flatten the multi-index columns created by `yfinance` (e.g., produce `AAPL_Close`) or iterate per ticker.